benturner993/optimal_decision_trees/readme.md

 ## Objective

-To investigate the performance of GLM, Optimal Decision Trees and XGBoost algorithms on the Allstate Claims Severity Kaggle challenge.
+To investigate the performance of GLM, Optimal Decision Trees and XGBoost algorithms on the Allstate Claims Severity Kaggle challenge (https://www.kaggle.com/c/allstate-claims-severity/overview).

 ## Contents